AdaCore/gnatstudio/docs/users_guide/projects.rst

 The second page in the project wizard allows you to select which Version Control system you want to use for the source files of this project.
-GPS doesn't attempt to automatically guess what it should use, so you must specify it if you want VCS operations to be available.
+GPS does not attempt to automatically guess what it should use, so you must specify it if you want VCS operations to be available.

 The two fields :guilabel:`Log checker` and :guilabel:`File checker` are the